If you're looking for radiator ideas for your kitchen, then look no further than this inspiring article.

 With the magnolia walls and stone-coloured cupboards, the smooth rounded edges of this beautiful white radiator look amazing.

 This radiator slots perfectly in the area between the doorway and end of the work-surface and is chunky enough to emit a necessary amount of heat to warm up this kitchen nicely.

 If you're looking for a horizontal radiator for your kitchen then a white column radiator could be a fantastic option.

-Chrome vertical radiator
+2. Chrome vertical radiators

 If you're considering going really snazzy in your kitchen, then a great radiator choice could be a chrome vertical radiator.

 Chrome radiators always look good in kitchens because they match up nicely with the other chrome or stainless steel fixtures in the room, such as taps, ovens, handles and light fittings.

 The image above demonstrates what a powerful look this can create in a kitchen, especially as the grooved doors tie in with the grooves on the radiator!

 Anthracite radiators have seen a surge in popularity in recent years, yet they still have the ability to seriously impress when installed in a kitchen.